Dew-Drops/Snake-Game-Using-Pygame/README.md

 # Snake-Game-Using-Pygame
 This is the interesting  Snake Game  made by me  using pygame module in python

+😍 Please  don't delete any files   as it might  crash the game!!!!✌

 Hope You Will Like The Game.

 To play the game, simply double click on the Snake.exe.